julius-boettger/dotfiles/README.md

 sudo nixos-rebuild switch
 # create symlinks to put dotfiles in their respective locations
 # this runs a script that I've written, see nix-packages/symlink-dotfiles.nix
+# if this outputs something like "cannot overwrite directory" you might need to manually remove that directory and try again
 symlink-dotfiles
 # reboot for good measure
 reboot
 ```

-Finally some Ulauncher customization: Open Ulauncher with `Super+R` and click on the little gear to access the settings.
+Finally some [Ulauncher](https://github.com/Ulauncher/Ulauncher/) extensions: Open Ulauncher with `Super+R` and click on the little gear to access the settings.
+Then go to the tab EXTENSIONS and install the following extensions by clicking on "Add extension" and entering a Github-link:
-- Preferences
-    - Click on "Hotkey" and press `ESC` to delete the hotkey, Awesome manages that
-    - Click on "Color Theme" and select "My Theme"
-    - Turn off "Show Indicator Icon"
-- Extensions: Install the following extensions by clicking on "Add extension" and entering a Github-link
 ```
 https://github.com/Ulauncher/ulauncher-emoji
 https://github.com/iboyperson/ulauncher-system
 https://github.com/ulauncher-extensions/ulauncher-conversion
 ```
+You might need to click on "Reload the list" or restart Ulauncher (`pkill ulauncher && ulauncher &`) for the changes to take effect.

+And then you should be all set up!
+Feel free to reach out if there's something missing, misleading or incorrect in this installation guide.